StimulCross/donation-alerts/packages/api/README.md

 });
 ```

-If you set [limitToOneRequestPerSecond](https://stimulcross.github.io/donation-alerts/interfaces/api.RateLimiterOptions.html#limitToOneRequestPerSecond) to `false`, you can reach the rate limit, let's say, in 10 seconds, and the library will not be able to send requests for the remaining 50 seconds of the available 60-second time window.
-So the client will be idle, waiting for a new time window.
-By default, this option is set to `true`.
+Setting [limitToOneRequestPerSecond](https://stimulcross.github.io/donation-alerts/interfaces/api.RateLimiterOptions.html#limitToOneRequestPerSecond) to `false` means that you might reach the rate limit sooner (for example, 60 requests in 10 seconds), after which the library will be idle until the next 60-second window.
+By default, this option is enabled.

-You can also specify the limit reached behavior by setting [limitReachedBehavior](https://stimulcross.github.io/donation-alerts/interfaces/api.RateLimiterOptions.html#limitReachedBehavior).
-By default, this option is set to `enqueue`, which means that if a request reaches the rate limit, it will be enqueued and sent when possible.
-Other available options are `throw` and `null`.
-Read more about rate limiter options in the [documentation](https://stimulcross.github.io/donation-alerts/interfaces/api.RateLimiterOptions.html) page.
+Furthermore, you can specify the behavior when the rate limit is reached using [limitReachedBehavior](https://stimulcross.github.io/donation-alerts/interfaces/api.RateLimiterOptions.html#limitReachedBehavior).
+The default is `enqueue`, which queues requests that exceed the rate limit until they can be sent.
+Other options include `throw` and `null`.
+For more details, refer to the [documentation](https://stimulcross.github.io/donation-alerts/interfaces/api.RateLimiterOptions.html).

-These settings define the default behavior of the rate limiter at the entire API client level, but you can specify the behavior of the rate limiter on a per-request basis.
-All methods of `ApiClient` namespaces allow you to specify the behavior of the rate limiter.
+These settings define the default behavior at the API client level; however, you can override them on a per-request basis.
+For instance:

 ```ts
 const user = await apiClient.users.getUser(123456789, {